 Each academic year Greenwood Friends School uses a cross-curriculum theme to integrate studies across traditional academic disciplines and age groups.
-The theme for 2017-18 is A Walk in the Woods, which holds great promise for expanding children’s appreciation of nature and stewardship of the environment.
+The theme for 2019-2020 was Wellness for our World.

 Greenwood Friends School is always striving to improve, while maintaining a commitment to established educational practices that succeed.
-An important next step in our educational approach is to expand our mixed-age classrooms in the Lower School so that we gain the benefits of this approach, while containing class size to 16-18 students.
-For 2012-2013 and beyond our classrooms will be Pre-School (ages 3-4), Lower School (K/1, 2/3, and 4/5 classrooms), and Middle School (6-8).
-We will continue to have one lead teacher in each classroom and will add teaching assistants to our ranks as needed.
+An important next step in our educational approach is to expand our mixed-age classrooms in the Lower School so that we gain the benefits of this approach, while containing class size to approximately 12 students.
+For 2020-21, our classrooms will be Pre-School (ages 3-4), Lower School (K/1/2 and 3/4 classrooms), and Middle School (5/6 & 7/8 classrooms).
+We will continue to have one lead teacher in each classroom and will add support staff, as needed.
 Read more below for the benefits of mixed-age classrooms.

 The Intermediate years (Grades 3-5) at Greenwood Friends School are designed to help students acquire the skills to become independent and creative thinkers and communicators.
 Learning is thematic and activities, assignments, and projects are differentiated, taking into account student level and learning style.
 Work in the content areas tends to delve deep rather than skim the surface and it is not unusual to see students engaged in long term projects, such as creating museum displays on a topic, presenting at a “food fair,” or scripting and acting in a short play on a current subject.

 A three year loop allows for deep and meaningful relationships between students, students and teachers, and parents and teachers.
 Students are met where they are academically and are challenged to move forward in a wide variety of subjects.
 From language arts, math, and science to music, art, and drama, Intermediate students find teachers who take the time to truly know them.